core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

       - In case the request was protected in pairwise mode and the 'kid' parameter is present in the response, the client checks whether this received 'kid' is equal to the expected 'kid', i.e., the known Recipient ID for the server to which the request was intended for.

-      - If this is not the case, the client checks whether the server that has sent the response is the same one to which the request was intended for.
-This can be done by checking that the public key used to verify the countersignature of the response is equal to the Recipient Public Key taken as input to derive the Pairwise Sender Key used for protecting the request (see {{key-derivation-pairwise}}).
+      - In case the request was protected in pairwise mode and the 'kid' parameter is not present in the response, the client checks whether the server that has sent the response is the same one to which the request was intended for.
+This can be done by checking that the public key used to verify the countersignature of the response is equal to the public key included in the authentication credential Recipient Auth Cred, which was taken as input to derive the Pairwise Sender Key used for protecting the request (see {{key-derivation-pairwise}}).

-      - If the client determines that the response has come from a different server than the expected one, then the client SHALL discard the response and SHALL NOT deliver it to the application.
+      In either case, if the client determines that the response has come from a different server than the expected one, then the client SHALL discard the response and SHALL NOT deliver it to the application.
 Otherwise, the client hereafter considers the received 'kid' as the current Recipient ID for the server.

    - When decrypting the COSE object using the Recipient Key, the Signature Encryption Algorithm from the Common Context MUST be used.